 Modern computing uses different terms and definitions that don’t appear in other contexts.
-Some terms sound similar to the untrained ear, but they have very different meanings.
+Some terms sound alike to the untrained ear, but they have very different meanings.
 One example is the difference between bit and byte.

 Bit and Byte Difference